Federal Register Notice

 NIST SP 1038 PDF

 This publication lists the units of the International System of Units (SI), or metric system, recommended for use in trade and commerce and other general uses by the National Institute of Standards and Technology.
+Much of the information in SP 1038 was based on the historic standard Fed-Std-376B: 1993, Preferred Metric Units for General Use by the Federal Government.

 A Brief History of Measurement Systems with a Chart of the Modern Metric System